Full-spectrum, broad-spectrum, CBD isolate – what do all these words mean?

 Oftentimes extractors will Frankenstein together various isolated cannabinoids and terpenes to create a full-spectrum product, so you can’t be sure that they’re actually coming from the original plant.
 Using hemp flower ensures that you’re getting your cannabinoids the way nature intended.

-Order an Elon Starter Kit today to get your Elon device, as well as both of our proprietary hemp blends Stem Uplift and Stem Relax.
+Order a Starter Bundle today to get your elon® device, as well as our proprietary hemp blends in stelo™ and Ari53™.
 Experience the sublime power of natural hemp flower!